Cleveland Clinic logo

 Interstitial Lung Disease

-Interstitial lung disease (ILD) is a term for a group of conditions that cause inflammation and scarring in your lungs.
-Symptoms of ILD include shortness of breath and a dry cough.
+Interstitial lung disease (ILD) is a group of conditions that cause inflammation and scarring in your lungs.
+The damage from it is usually irreversible.
+Symptoms include shortness of breath and a dry cough.
 ILD can be caused by medication, radiation therapy, connective tissue diseases or inhaling harmful substances.
-Lung damage caused by ILD is often irreversible.

-The most common symptoms of interstitial lung disease are shortness of breath and dry cough, but you may have other symptoms depending on the cause.
+Symptoms of interstitial lung disease get worse over time.
+You may have additional symptoms depending on the cause.

 Advertisement